Deputy Prime Minister Muhyiddin Yassin hopes Malaysian media practitioners would use their profession for the good of the nation.

 "Maximise substantiated debates, dialogues and harmony.
 Minimise arrogant media, insensitivity, inaccuracy, excessive bias and unethical sensationalism.

-Help the government to maximise what is good for our country,"
+Help the government to maximise what is good for our country," he said.

 Muhyiddin also hoped that the media fraternity would continue to be trustworthy in conveying information to their respective audiences by reporting only actual news and putting aside personal views and not to add 'flavour' merely to make the news more 'juicy'.